pmcculler/sd-dynamic-javascript/README.md

 # sd-dynamic-javascript
 Automatic1111 extension that allows embedding Javascript into prompts.

-Javascript
+## Javascript!

 You can write Javascript now to your heart's content!
-Examples of how this works at the end.
+Examples of how this works after a short preamble, or you can scroll straight to them below.

 ## Motivation